International Freshman Admissions Requirements

 Submit original academic records from high school/secondary school.
 Provide precise word-for-word English translations if documents are not in English.

-If you graduated/completed school: Submit the final transcript, national exam results, etc. that show the marks you earned.
-Provide a copy of your certficate/diploma that proves you successfully completed school.
+If you graduated/completed school: Submit the final transcript, national exam results, etc. that show the marks you earned for the previous four years of study.
+Provide a copy of your certificate/diploma that proves you successfully completed school.

 We accept unofficial documents for the application review.
 When you enroll at Kutztown University you will be required to request official final documents be sent to the Office of International Admissions and Services to complete your application record.